 Long story short we ended up turning it into a dedicated home office space for my small business and we LOVE IT.
 In our last home I had a large home office that I loved, but it worked as only an office.
 I utilized an office space in our guest bedroom for my DIY projects, and that wasn’t ideal.
 The fact that we were able to transform a small workspace into the perfect space for me to work is such a dream.

 Home Office Set up – Cabinetry

 Like I said a above, storage space was a huge need for me, and with really tall ceilings we knew we could add a lot of storage going straight up.
-I went with Klearvue cabinetry from Menards, which I will likely write a full blog post on, but over all we picked them because they were quick delivery, easy assembly, and affordable.
+I went with Klearvue cabinetry from Menards, overall we picked them because they were quick delivery, easy assembly, and affordable.